morningred88/AWS/Database_notes.md

 When select instance type, toggle on the Include previous generation instance, so you can choose T2.micro instance to stay in the free tier.

 But when I selected T2.micro, I could not see **Enable encryption** option.
 According to AWS documentation, you cannot set Encryption and Performance Insight.

+#### Public access setting

+**Yes** - Amazon EC2 instances and devices outside the VPC can connect to your database.
+Choose one or more VPC security groups that specify which EC2 instances and devices inside the VPC can connect to the database.

+**No** - RDS will not assign a public IP address to the database.
+Only Amazon EC2 instances and devices inside the VPC can connect to your database.

+I choose Yes for public access, because I need to connect and test the database, and let AWS create a security group for MySQL RDS.
+This means my database will be in public subnet.